SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - [Rebuilding Trust in Active Learning with Actionable Metrics [2021, Arxiv]](https://arxiv.org/pdf/2012.11365.pdf):
   This work states the limitations of AL in practice.
   It evaluates AL strategies under different performance metrics.

+# The Considerations of More Assumptions

+## The Assumption Change on the Single Model

+Not only select instance but also select models.

+- Active learning with model selection [2014, AAAI]
+- Deep active learning with a neural architecture search [2019, Neural IPS]
+- [Dual Active Learning for Both Model and Data Selection [2021, IJCAI]](https://www.ijcai.org/proceedings/2021/0420.pdf)